-The Environmental Compliance Program, through the surveillance activity, will monitor and sample 25% of targeted surface water subsegments from 340 named waterbody subsegments statewide annually July 1, 2011 through June 30, 2016.
+The Environmental Compliance Program, through the inspections activity, will monitor and sample 25% of targeted surface water subsegments from 481 named waterbody subsegments statewide annually July 1, 2011 through June 30, 2016.

-Surveillance activity supports the Natural Resources State Outcome Goal by conducting statewide ambient water monitoring and sampling under the Clean Water Act requirements and policies to ensure there is adequate data to evaluate and set standards related to uses for specific water bodies (swimming, fishing, drinking water supplies).
+The inspections activity supports the Natural Resources State Outcome Goal by conducting statewide ambient water monitoring and sampling under the Clean Water Act requirements and policies to ensure there is adequate data to evaluate and set standards related to uses for specific water bodies (swimming, fishing, drinking water supplies).
 The data is used by multiple agencies for multiple purposes.
-For example the DEQ Water Quality Assessment Division the data to set standards, and the Department of Wildlife and Fisheries for habitat and aquatic propagation, and the Department of Health and Hospitals Drinking Water program to ensure standards are being met.
+For example the DEQ Water Permits Division uses the data to set standards, and the Department of Wildlife and Fisheries for habitat and aquatic propagation, and the Department of Health and Hospitals Drinking Water program to ensure standards are being met.